Better File Comparison with Kaleidoscope

 Getting Started with Kaleidoscope 3

-Kaleidoscope can be downloaded from the Mac App Store or directly from the official website.
+Kaleidoscope can be downloaded directly from the official website.
 You can try it for free for 15 days, so anyone can follow along and try all these features free of charge.

 After installation is complete, you'll be presented with an onboarding screen highlighting some of Kaleidoscope's advanced features and integration options.